Glavin001/atom-beautify/docs/options.md

 **Description**:

-Standard name Squiz, PSR2, PSR1, PHPCS, PEAR, Zend, MySource... or path to CS rules (Supported by PHP-CS-Fixer, PHPCBF)
+Standard name Squiz, PSR2, PSR1, PHPCS, PEAR, Zend, MySource... or path to CS rules.
+Will use local `phpcs.xml`, `phpcs.xml.dist`, `phpcs.ruleset.xml` or `ruleset.xml` if found in the project root.
+(Supported by PHP-CS-Fixer, PHPCBF)

 **Example `.jsbeautifyrc` Configuration**